 While I think it is great that there are excellent Chinese language apps and services dedicated to encouraging more and more people to learn Chinese and achieve fast results, do not be fooled into thinking that you can achieve fluency in that short of a time span.

-I myself studied abroad in Beijing for 3 months after already studying Chinese formally in university for a year and even at the conclusion of my program, I was conversational at best.
+Personally, I studied abroad in Beijing for 3 months after already studying Chinese formally in university for a year.
+Even at the conclusion of my program, I was conversational at best.

 Mandarin is notoriously difficult to learn.
 The language is tonal, and fluency requires mastering thousands of characters.
 Mandarin competence takes 2,200 class hours, with half of that time spent in a country where it’s spoken. – US State Department